What is Community Wealth Building?

 To achieve the most value and benefit for the local area, we work closely and collaborate with Preston's anchor organisations and local partners wherever possible.

 For more information on the wider framework to support the delivery of an inclusive and resilient recovery in Preston see the.

 Community Wealth Building is an approach, developed initially by the Democracy Collaborative in the United States, which aims to ensure the economic system builds wealth and prosperity for everyone.

-The US approach is built around 8 basic principles, however the UK has focused on four main elements:
+The US approach is built around Five Pillars described on Democracy Collaborative - How is community wealth building practiced, however the UK has focused on four main elements:

 1. Wealth that's there

 Harnessing the power of the money that anchor institutions are spending on procuring goods and services.
 Aiming to localise as much of that spend as possible, securing investment in local supply chains and improving local economic competitiveness